powerprof/firmware/README.md

 ### USB

 When using USB as the communication protocol, the device waits for a serial connection after initializing itself.
 Once the connection is established, it waits for commands from the host.
+The Teensy uses `2000000` (2MBit/s) as the baud rate, while the LOLIN boards use `1000000` (1MBit/s).

 ### WiFi